viperleed/viperleed/doc/content/other/basics_and_conventions.rst

 Directory structure and file names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each calculation must have its own directory.
-The input and output files have fixed names, `see below <index#List of input files>`__.
+The input and output files have fixed names, see :ref:`the list of files<_list_input_files>`.
 In case of automated multiple search runs (which can be specified in the :ref:`DISPLACEMENTS<DISPLACEMENTS>`  file), tleedm creates a “workhistory” directory and moves a snapshot of all input and output files that may be relevant and may get overwritten into a subfolder there. **TODO** Give an example tree for a LEED project!!

 Running the program
 ^^^^^^^^^^^^^^^^^^^